nodejs/node/doc/api/net.md

 * {integer}

 The numeric representation of the remote port.
 For example, `80` or `21`.
+Value may be `undefined` if the socket is destroyed (for example, if the client disconnected).

 ### `socket.resetAndDestroy()`